 ARPA-E has discretion to select all or part of a proposed project for negotiation of an award.
 A notification letter selecting a Full Application for award negotiations does not authorize the Applicant to commence performance of the project.
 ARPA-E selects Full Applications for award negotiations, not for award.
-Applicants do not receive an award until award negotiations are complete and the Contracting Officer executes the funding agreement.
+Applicants do not receive an award until award negotiations are complete and the Grants Officer executes the funding agreement.
+The notice of Federal award signed by the Grants Officer is the official document that obligates funds.
 ARPA-E may terminate award negotiations at any time for any reason.